Opt2Skill: Imitating Dynamically-feasible Whole-Body Trajectories for Versatile Humanoid Loco-Manipulation: Results

-Finally, \textbf{Pos+F+T}, which combines both reference contact force and torque signals, achieves the best overall force tracking performance (Table.~\ref{tab:contactforce}).
+Finally, \textbf{Pos+F+T}, which combines both reference contact force and torque signals, achieves the best overall force tracking (Table.~\ref{tab:contactforce}).
 Its position tracking is also competitive with \textbf{Pos}, and it exhibits the most stable force application across all scenarios (Fig.~\ref{fig:contactforce}).
-This highlights the complementary nature of contact force and torque signals, and the critical role of reference torque in enabling generalizable, physically grounded contact behaviors—information uniquely available in TO-generated datasets but absent in IK or human motion datasets.
+This highlights the complementary nature of contact force and torque signals, and the critical role of reference torque in enabling generalizable, physically grounded contact behaviors—information uniquely available in TO-generated datasets but absent in IK or human datasets.
+Moreover, policies trained with TO-generated references adapt when the environment deviates from nominal settings (e.g., table height).
+For instance, with a trajectory defined for $0.95$ m height and $15$ N contact force, the policy maintained wiping at $0.9$ m and $1.0$ m table heights, achieving average forces of $9.6\pm1.5$ N and $21.3\pm2.0$ N, and tracking errors of $4.1\pm1.6$ cm and $4.5\pm2.0$ cm, respectively.
+A Wilcoxon signed-rank test confirmed statistically significant differences in both contact force and hand position tracking errors between \textbf{Pos+F+T} and other baselines across all force levels ($p < 0.001$).

+The integration of force and torque signals significantly enhances tracking performance, a contribution we believe is essential for high-fidelity imitation of complex dynamic skills.
+However, we acknowledge this necessitates a more complex pipeline that requires an offline TO stage prior to policy training.
+We anticipate that future advances in sensing technology and force estimation will simplify the data collection process, further facilitating the adoption of such high-fidelity force signals.